harshitpaunikar1/unified-analytics-lead-growth/.github/project-buildup-history.md

 - Task summary: By this point I had the rough direction, so the work became more practical.
 I spent most of the day trying to map the core user journey from start to finish in plain steps and make the whole thing feel less half baked.
 By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
 This kind of work is mostly small decisions stacked together, even if it does not look dramatic from outside.
 - Deliverable: I wrapped up the day with user flow mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2023-04-08 - Day 4: User flow

+- Task summary: Weekend code review of my own work.
+Mostly reading, but ended up fixing three things that were bothering me.
+- Deliverable: Cleaner than this morning's version.